 Each time, the client is being asked to expose themselves to the feared object or situation and to not engage in any compulsive behaviors.
 For instance, notice in the list above that many of the tasks specify not only that a person touch a surface but also to do so without washing their hands or using hand sanitizer afterwards.
 This response prevention component is an essential part of the treatment.

 ERP therapists who are treating clients with OCD are careful to not provide too much reassurance to clients during exposure tasks.
 While this can seem harsh, there is a specific reason why reassurance is not provided.
-Getting reassurance (online, from an authority figure, or even a friend) is a common compulsion that people with OCD use to temporarily relieve their anxiety and can become a part of their symptomology.
+Getting reassurance (online, from an authority figure, or even a friend) is a common compulsion that people with OCD use to temporarily relieve their anxiety and can become a part of their symptoms.
 Reassurance, like other compulsions, tends to reinforce the fears driving them and also become less effective over time, leading to the need for more reassurance.

 The therapist will monitor the effectiveness of treatment by checking in about the client’s success with exposure tasks, their ability to refrain from compulsive behaviors, and by any changes in the levels of anxiety they report.
 Exposures are often repeated until the client reports a decrease in their levels of anxiety when confronted with the trigger.
 Typically, this will happen in the course of a few minutes of beginning the exposure task.

 Treatment is considered complete when the client has successfully faced the higher level fears on their fear hierarchy, when they are able to refrain from compulsive behaviors, and when their anxiety is decreased.
 ERP treatment is usually completed in about 12 sessions.
-Early sessions are often 60 or even 90 minutes in length, and tend to become shorter as progress is made.6
+Early sessions are often 60 or even 90 minutes in length, and tend to become shorter as progress is made.8

 History of ERP

-Exposure and response prevention is sometimes credited to the work of Stanley Rachman in the 1970’s, but he cites its origins earlier in 1966, and credits the work of Victor Meyer.10Victor Meyer was a psychologist working in the UK who documented trials of certain exposure and ritual prevention techniques with two OCD clients who were hospitalized.
+Exposure and response prevention is sometimes credited to the work of Stanley Rachman in the 1970’s, but he cites its origins earlier in 1966, and credits the work of Victor Meyer.10 Victor Meyer was a psychologist working in the UK who documented trials of certain exposure and ritual prevention techniques with two OCD clients who were hospitalized.
 These techniques were essentially what is now called exposure and response prevention therapy.11

 Over the next two decades, these techniques were continuously tested and refined.
 The work of Stanley Rachman helped to formalize the treatment into what is now known as ERP.
-ERP is founded on core tenets of Cognitive Behavior Therapy and continues to be considered a subtype of this treatment.
+ERP is founded on core tenets of cognitive behavior therapy and continues to be considered a subtype of this treatment.